shinsenter/php/README.md

 # Set the maximum amount of memory in bytes that a script is allowed to allocate
 ENV PHP_MEMORY_LIMIT="256M"

+# Limit the files that can be accessed by PHP to the specified directory-tree
+ENV PHP_OPEN_BASEDIR="/var/www/html"

 # Sets max size of post data allowed
 ENV PHP_POST_MAX_SIZE="100M"